prempreetbrar/Yahtzee/README.md

 - I used primitive HTML elements where I could, and only used Material UI (MUI) where it made sense.
 Certain MUI styles are specified in-line rather than on the stylesheet; this is only in the places where it was an MUI requirement.
 - I was originally going to make the game multiplayer, but then would have had to come up with a good AI.
 This would have sidetracked me from my original goal, which was to practice React.
+- The dice rolling uses CSS animations; at the time I am writing this, I've ensured the animation works in every browser.
+However, if a browser changes its implementations, the animation may not work exactly as seen in the GIF.

 &nbsp;